EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 ![alt text](sycophantic_praise.png)

 This type of result can allow us a much deeper and clearer understanding of the artificial intelligence quickly weaving its way into our everyday lives.
 This is because these models are more or less "black boxes", meaning that we don't have a clear explanation of why the model gives a particular response to any input.
-We will see why solving this problem is  so difficult, and further explore what the Antropic team were able to uncover.
+We will see why solving this problem is  so difficult, and further explore what the Anthropic team were able to uncover.

 The paper from Anthropic published on May 21 2024, is officially titled "Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet".